LuceroF/Traffic-Accidents-in-Buenos-Aires-City-CABA-/README.md

 In an urban setting like Buenos Aires, with its high population density and volume of traffic, road accidents take on a critical dimension.
 The City, with a population of over 3 million, faces unique challenges in terms of road safety and traffic management.

+- Buenos Aires has one of the highest rates of traffic fatalities in Latin America, with an average of 6.5 deaths per 100,000 inhabitants.
+- The main causes of road accidents in Buenos Aires are speeding, alcohol consumption, and lack of seatbelt and helmet use.
+- The city has implemented various measures to improve road safety and traffic management, such as reducing speed limits, installing traffic cameras, creating pedestrian zones, and promoting public transportation and cycling.
+- The city is also part of the Bloomberg Philanthropies Initiative for Global Road Safety, which provides technical assistance and funding to improve road safety policies and practices.

 ## 📊 Data and Role to Be Developed

 The Mobility and Road Safety Observatory (OMSV) has entrusted me to lead a comprehensive analysis of road traffic accident data, using a detailed dataset of homicides in road incidents in CABA during 2016-2021.
 This analysis seeks not only to identify patterns and trends but also to provide solid foundations for effective prevention policies.